nda1974/SPCommunity/poc-devops/README.md

 This package produces the following:

-* lib/* - intermediate-stage commonjs build artifacts
+* lib/* - intermediate-stage commonjs build artifacts..
 * dist/* - the bundled script, along with other resources
 * deploy/* - all resources which should be uploaded to a CDN.